JohannesKonings/JohannesKonings.github.io/_posts/2021-02-28-github_automatic_releases_and changelog.md

 # What are GitHub actions?

 That is well described in this [post](https://dev.to/github/what-are-github-actions-3pml) by [Brian Douglas](https://dev.to/bdougieyo).
-He hast also a entire [post series](https://dev.to/github/28-days-of-github-action-tips-4opg) about tips around GitHub actions.
+He has also an entire [post series](https://dev.to/github/28-days-of-github-action-tips-4opg) about tips around GitHub actions.

 # Which problem should be solved?